-MN, Minneapolis, Southwest Light Rail Transit (Rating Assigned November 2016)
+MN, Minneapolis, Southwest Light Rail Transit (Rating Assigned November 2017)

-Factor Rating Comments Local Financial Commitment Rating Medium-High Non-Section 5309 New Starts Share n/a The New Starts share of the project is 50.0 percent.
-Project Financial Plan Medium-High Current Capital and Operating Condition (25% of local financial commitment rating) Medium-High The average age of the Metropolitan Council bus fleet is 5.5 years, which is younger than the industry average.
-The most recent bond ratings for Metropolitan Council, issued in May 2016, are as follows: Aaa by Moody's Investors Service, and AAA by Standard & Poor's Corporation.
-Metropolitan Council's current ratio of assets to liabilities as reported in its most recent audited financial statement is 1.66 (FY 2015).
+Factor Rating Comments Local Financial Commitment Rating Medium-High Non-Section 5309 New Starts Share N/A The New Starts share of the project is 50.0 percent.
+Project Financial Plan Medium-High Current Capital and Operating Condition (25% of local financial commitment rating) High The average age of the bus fleet is 5.9 years, which is younger than the industry average.
+The most recent bond ratings for Metropolitan Council, issued in May 2017, are as follows: Moody's Investors Service Aaa, and Standard &amp; Poor's Corporation AAA.
+Metropolitan Council's current ratio of assets to liabilities as reported in its most recent audited financial statement is 2.8 (FY2016).
 There have been no service cutbacks or cash flow shortfalls in recent years.
-Commitment of Capital and Operating Funds (25% of local financial commitment rating) High Approximately 92.0 percent of the non-Section 5309 New Starts funds are committed or budgeted, and the rest are considered planned.
-Sources of funds include State general obligation bond revenues, State motor vehicle sales tax (MVST) revenues, certificates of participation which will be repaid with MVST receipts, sales tax and motor vehicle excise tax revenues from the Counties Transit Improvement Board (CTIB), property tax revenues from the Hennepin County Regional Railroad Authority, a Hennepin County land contribution, funds from Hennepin County and the cities of Saint Louis Park, Eden Prairie, Minnetonka and Hopkins, and in-kind land contributions from the cities of Eden Prairie, Hopkins, Minnetonka and Saint Louis Park.
-Approximately 90.5 percent of the funds needed to operate and maintain the transit system in the first full year of operation are committed or budgeted, and the rest are considered planned.
-Sources of funds include State MVST receipts, State general fund revenues, CTIB sales tax revenues, and fare revenues.
-Reasonableness of Capital and Operating Cost Estimates and Planning Assumptions/Capital Funding Capacity (50% of local financial commitment rating) Medium Growth in capital revenue assumptions are reasonable compared to recent historical experience.
-The capital cost estimate is reasonable.
-Regarding growth in operating revenue assumptions, farebox collections are optimistic and MVST forecasts are reasonable compared to recent historical experience.
+Commitment of Capital and Operating Funds (25% of local financial commitment rating) High All of the non-Section 5309 New Starts funds are committed or budgeted.
+Sources of funds include FHWA Surface Transportation Program funds, State general obligation bonds and general fund revenues, State motor vehicle sales tax (MVST) revenues, sales tax and motor vehicle excise tax revenues from the Counties Transit Improvement Board, sales and use and excise tax revenues from Hennepin County, property tax revenues from the Hennepin County Regional Railroad Authority, a Hennepin County land contribution, cash contributions from Hennepin County and the cities of Saint Louis Park, Eden Prairie, Minnetonka and Hopkins, and in-kind land contributions from the cities of Eden Prairie, Hopkins, Minnetonka and Saint Louis Park.
+Approximately 91.4 percent of the funds needed to operate and maintain the transit system in the first full year of operation are committed or budgeted, and the rest are considered planned.
+Sources of funds include FTA Section 5307 Urbanized Area Formula funds, State Motor Vehicle Sales Tax (MVST) receipts, State general fund revenues, MnDOT revenues, sales and use and motor vehicle excise tax revenues from Hennepin, Anoka, Dakota, and Ramsey counties, property tax revenues from the Sherburne County Regional Rail Authority, fare revenues, advertising income, and investment income.

-• Operating cost estimates are conservative compared to recent historical experience.
-Metropolitan Council has access to funds via additional debt capacity, cash reserves, or other committed funds to cover cost increases or funding shortfalls equal to 2.5 percent of estimated project cost and 18.8 percent of annual system-wide operating expenses.
+Reasonableness of Capital and Operating Cost Estimates and Planning Medium-Low Growth in capital revenue assumptions is reasonable compared to recent Assumptions/Capital Funding Capacity historical experience.
+The capital cost estimate is optimistic.
+(50% of local financial commitment rating) • Regarding growth in operating revenue assumptions, farebox collections, MVST receipts, and State operating assistance are optimistic compared with recent historical experience.
+Operating cost estimates are reasonable compared to recent historical experience.
+Metropolitan Council has access to funds via additional debt capacity, cash reserves, or other committed funds to cover cost increases or funding shortfalls equal to at least 2.6 percent of estimated project cost and 13.6 percent of annual system wide operating expenses.

-Southwest Light Rail Transit Minneapolis, Minnesota New Starts Engineering (Rating Assigned November 2016)
+Southwest LRT Project Minneapolis, Minnesota

+New Starts Engineering (Rating Assigned November 2017)